 Don’t say: “At least you’re single and don’t have kids to worry about.”

 You may think optimism helps your friend feel better, but it often does the opposite.
 It discredits his or her feelings and implies positive thinking will somehow cure cancer.
+Even well-intentioned words can cause pain.
 “I believe in the power of positive thinking,” explains Dana Dinerman, who underwent treatment for breast cancer.
 “But I also believe in the power of being able to vent to a friend.”